dawn-network/dawn/README.md

 [![Build Status](http://163.172.170.63/api/badges/dawn-network/glogchain/status.svg)](http://163.172.170.63/dawn-network/glogchain)

 Glogchain is dawn's first application specific blockchain.
 Our blockchain stores a ledger and webtorrent/bittorrent hashes.
 It will serve files via [webtorent](webtorrent.io) and [bittorrent](http://bittorrent.org/) to a single page web application that handles a number of different content types, or to various and sundry client applications that use bittorrent.
 The back end API is provided by our network of validators.
-Users upload content in text, audio, and video file formats and are able to share this content with their friends.
+Users upload content in text, audio, and video file formats and are able to:

+* Share with friends
+* Sell to customers
+* See analytics information for their content

 You can download linux-only binaries here:
 https://github.com/dawn-network/glogchain/releases

-If you have a mac, please do build binaries for us, and mail them to faddat@gmail.com.
-We don't support windows for validators/back end nodes.
-We will have windows clients, as well as mac clients, and android/ios clients.
-As they are completed, we'll fill in the links.

-Install script is here: https://github.com/dawn-network/glogchain/blob/master/install.sh
+Install script is here: https://github.com/dawn-network/glogchain/blob/master/install.sh  (linux only) This is the repository for our server software.
+Clients will be in a different repository and will support all major operating systems and platforms:

+* Android
+* ios
+* macOS
+* Windows
+* Linux

 Join our discourse chat at: https://discord.gg/8dWYbFS